CINCINNATI WEEKEND GETAWAY

 Life has been crazy busy for us and if there is an opportunity to take a little break we usually take advantage of it!
-I was super excited for this little overnighter in Cincinnati with my husband.
-After a lot of recommendations, an opportunity came up that allowed us to take the weekend after Valentines off to drive to the state over, Ohio.
-I planned this two months in advance, and you’ll see why as I talk about going to one of Cincinnati’s most romantic restaurants and the need for reservations!
+I was super excited about this Cincinnati weekend getaway with my husband.
+After receiving recommendations, an opportunity came up that allowed us to take the weekend to drive over to the state of Ohio.
+I planned this two months in advance, and you’ll see why as I talk about going to one of Cincinnati’s most romantic restaurants (a need for reservations and planning).

-Explore the fascinating reasons why we visited Cincinnati below as I give you a browse through our two days there!
-This includes renting an Airbnb, eating in an underground restaurant, visiting a few must-see spots, drinkings lots of coffee and even getting to roast our own coffee at a local roastery!
+Explore the fascinating reasons to visit Cincinnati as I give you a browse through our two days there!
+This includes renting an Airbnb, eating in an underground restaurant, visiting a few must-see spots, drinkings lots of coffee and even got to roast our own coffee at a local roastery!

-We started off our weekend on a late Friday morning visiting the Contemporary Arts Center (CAC) in downtown Cincinnati.
-This is a location just a few businesses from where we had lunch reservations, so it made perfect sense to make this a stop on our itinerary.
+We started off our weekend visiting the Contemporary Arts Center (CAC) in downtown Cincinnati.
+The UnMuseum if just a block from where we had lunch reservations, so it made perfect sense to add this stop to the itinerary.
 The Unmuseum is located on the top floor of CAC and is an interactive exhibit that is great for families – you can see, touch, and hear everything hear (unlike most museum settings!).
 Both the UnMuseum and CAC have free admission!
-We took a glance around a few of the CAC floors, being a Friday morning it felt like we had a lot of the place to ourselves!
+We took a glance around a few of the CAC floors, and going on a Friday morning it felt like we had the place to ourselves!
 For more info and pictures, check out more of my Yelp review here.

-We found that the Airbnbs in this city were much more numerous, available, and affordable than the hotels!
-So we booked a small, private place to ourselves that overlooked Eden Park.
+We found that the Airbnbs in Cincinnati were much more numerous, available, and affordable than the hotels!
+So we booked a small, private place for ourselves that overlooked Eden Park.
 We really just needed a place to sleep for the night since our days were packed with activities, and this was the affordable way to go!
-Each place will vary in cost by the date you are traveling but our place was around $70 for the night.
+Each place will vary in cost by the date you are traveling, our place was around $70 for the night.
 When booking an Airbnb, use this link and receive up to $40 off your first booking!

 Coffee, coffee, and more coffee!

-So we visited three different coffee shops in the area: Coffee Emporium, 1215 Wine Bar & Coffee Lab, and La Terza Coffee Roastery.
-Obviously coffee is an important part of our lives so we did even more than just grab some lattes, we even spent some time roasting beans and going on a tour at La Terza!
 Coffee Emporium is a loud, busy spot but has a huge variety of drinks available and is a great place to grab an afternoon cup of java.
-1215 Wine Bar & Coffee Lab was our after-dinner spot for a late night latte.
+1215 Wine Bar & Coffee Lab was our after-dinner spot for a late-night latte.
 It’s a fantastic date night spot, and just take a look at that gorgeous latte pictured below!

-We made a stop at Jungle Jim’s International Market because if you are in the area you’d just gotta stop in!
-It’s a huge international supermarket.
-At one point I thought we made it all the way through after an hour only to discover we didn’t even get through 1/2 of it!
+We made a stop at Jungle Jim’s International Market because it’s an international supermarket, you can find just about anything here.
+And it’s huge, at one point I thought we made it all the way through after an hour only to discover we didn’t even get through 1/2 of it!
 It’s like the IKEA of grocery stores!

-The World Peace Bell also made its mark on our second day itinerary.
-Just over to the Kentucky side in Newport, the world’s oldest swinging bell can be found.
-Attached to the museum is the swinging bell, it is a free attraction.
-The museum was closed when we visited but our main sight was set on the bell, it was a great photo opportunity!
+The World Peace Bell also made its mark on our itinerary.
+Just over on the Kentucky side in Newport, the world’s oldest swinging bell can be found.
+Attached to the swinging bell is a museum as well.
+The museum was closed when we visited but our main sight was set on the bell, it was a great photo opportunity (and free site to see)!
 The bell rings every day at noon and you can take a guided tour for $1 during the weekdays.